Overall budget: 7000 eur

 We looked back at other recent examples of cultural appropriation in fashion: Stella McCartney used traditional African motives in her Summer/Spring 2018 collection.
 Louis Vuitton debuted a line of blankets, worn as coats by the people of Besotho, as part of their menswear collection, and many more.

 We created Bihor Couture, the first brand that fights against cultural appropriation.

-It aims to return money to the local communities by selling authentic fashion pieces on an online platform.
+It aims to return money to the local communities by selling authentic fashion pieces on a digital platform.